 \subsection{Working from Home}

-In 1973, Jack Niles was a NASA engineer who was sick of Los Angeles traffic.
-It was then that he coined the term ``telecommuting,'' and the concept of remote work was conceived.\footnote{https://www.bloomberg.com/news/articles/2015-12-01/what-telecommuting-looked-like-in-1973} Granted, his vision for telecommuting was different than our reality today since his idea came over a decade before the public internet~\cite{leiner09}.
-Nonetheless, the idea of distributed workplaces was present in his proposal for telecommuting~\cite{niles76}, and that idea has evolved into the remote work we now know.
+In 1973, Jack Niles, a NASA engineer, was sick of Los Angeles traffic.
+It was then that he coined the term ``telecommuting,'' and the concept of remote work was conceived \cite{gan:2015}.
+Granted, his vision for telecommuting was different than our reality today since his idea was from over a decade before the public internet~\cite{leiner09}.
+Nonetheless, the concept of distributed workplaces was present in his proposal for telecommuting~\cite{niles76}, and that idea has evolved into the remote work we know today.

 Research on WFH has increased in the last few years~\cite{felstead17, bailey99, nilles94, baruch00}.
 There are many benefits to WFH for both the employee and the employer.
 For example, employees can reduce or eliminate their commute to work and save money on gasoline.
-They also can control the environment they work in (e.g., the air conditioning).
+They can also control the environment they work in (e.g., the air conditioning).
 Companies can benefit in many ways, such as saving money from overhead and remote work allows companies to hire the best talent from any location.

 However, employees sometimes find that they are working increased hours when WFH~\cite{felstead17}.
 This may mean they work unsustainable schedules that may eventually lead to burnout~\cite{maslach08}.
 Previous work has also shown that increased work hours can increase the risk of developer disengagement~\cite{miller19}.
 Remote work can also make it more difficult for managers to manage their teams effectively.
 It can be challenging for managers to remain in touch with their employees and stay on top of their progress~\cite{bailey99}.